Last Updated on: 13th July 2023, 09:52 pm

-If a baby parrot nips at you, you might find this cute.
-The pecks won’t contain the amount of strength found in adult bites.
-If you let this behavior slide, your bird may quickly learn that it’s acceptable playful behavior.
+If a baby parrot nips you, you might find it cute, especially as the pecks won’t hurt.
+However, if you let this behavior continue, it’ll assume it’s acceptable playful behavior.

-However, as the bird grows up, these nips can become dangerous.
-If you suddenly correct the bird, it may have its feelings hurt.
-After all, it believes it’s done nothing wrong.
+Unfortunately, as the parrot grows up, nips can become painful.
+If you suddenly correct the parrot, it may get upset with you because it feels it’s done nothing wrong.

-That makes it important to train your bird against biting early on.
-As a baby, if it nips at you, gently tap its beak and tell it “no.” Be consistent each time it bites at you.
-Eventually, the parrot will learn that this is unacceptable.
+So, train the parrot not to bite at an early stage.
+As a baby parrot, if it nips at you, tap its beak and tell it “no.” Do this whenever it bites you.
+Eventually, it should realize its behavior is unacceptable.

 Lack of Socialization

-Spending time with your parrot is the best way to get it socialized.
-It’s wise to do this with only one person at a time.
-This ensures the parrot doesn’t feel crowded or overwhelmed.
+Spending time with the parrot is the most effective form of socialization, which should only happen one person at a time to prevent the parrot from feeling crowded or overwhelmed.

-Territorial behavior in parrots occurs when they are allowed too much time in a particular area, usually their cage.
-They begin to think that the cage belongs to them and will attack anyone that gets nearby.
+Territorial behavior in parrots occurs when they’re allowed too much time in an area, usually their cage.
+They assume the cage belongs to them and attack anyone who gets close.